wanzl-gmbh/ios-hybridloc-sdk/README.md

 This function retrieves the digital keys from the backend and stores them locally.
 Opening a lock depends on having the latest keys in your local storage, otherwise you may not be able to open the locks.

 [!TIP]
-We recommend loading the keys on every app start, to be always up to date with the newest keys but don't trigger too much network traffic.
+We recommend loading the keys on every app start, to be always up to date with the newest keys without creating too much network traffic.

 Example: